 In conversation with Paper Planes founder Nupur Joshi Thanks on her digital startup focused on the evolution of design and print in India

-Paper Planes Mumbai is the pioneer of India’s e-commerce start-up concepts, shaping the country’s media landscape since its opening in 2014.
-Initially laying the focus on inventing a platform to familiarise Indian audiences with the idea of independent print journals, Nupur Joshi Thanks — founder of Paper Planes — later on enclosed a digital magazine segment, featuring ‘Design & Living’ as well as ‘Interview’ subsections.
+Founded in 2014, Paper Planes was one of the first Indian e-commerce start-ups and has influenced the country’s media landscape.
+Initially laying the focus on inventing a platform to familiarize Indian audiences with the idea of independent print journals, founder Nupur Joshi Thanks included later on a digital magazine segment, featuring ‘Design & Living’ as well as ‘Interview’ subsections.
 In 2019, Paper Planes launched the panel discussion series Oddly Enough to initiate an open conversation on topics of current importance, involving Indian authors, artists, or chief executive officers as speakers.

-Before establishing her business Paper Planes in 2014, Nupur Joshi Thanks pursued the career as a corporate lawyer at a company in Mumbai and had just decided to take a sabbatical.
-The break, which she intended to use as traveling time, resulted in a career change and the start-up company Paper Planes.
+Before Paper Planes, Nupur Joshi Thanks was pursuing a career as corporate lawyer at a company in Mumbai , when she decided to take a sabbatical year.
+The break, which she intended to spend traveling, resulted in a career change and the start-up company Paper Planes.
 Provoked by an article on MagCulture thematising the niche of Indie Magazines, Joshi Thanks began her research on the underground culture, during which she came across various indie titles like Elephant or Cereal.
 With her discovery of the industry branch, she decided to establish a business concept for a magazine subscription kit, tailored to the reader’s preferences.

 «The idea was to launch a subscription service to which readers could sign up and indicate their categories of interest.
 Based on the genres selected, we would send them one independent magazine each month», demonstrates the foundress.
 The decision to operate the business online was incensed by the rental costs in Mumbai and Joshi Thanks plan of self-funding her start-up.